Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 |---|---|---|---|
 | LD Challengers Series 1 | Europe VRS<br>(Iceland Country Filter) | Starting from Rank 12 | 4 Invites |

 If the number of eligible VRS Teams is lower than the total number of Direct VRS Invite slots, LD reserves the right to reallocate any unfilled slot(s) to Open Qualifiers.
-This reallocation will be announced via [@UKICircuit](https://x.com/UKICircuit) on X prior to the event. 🔴🔴
+This reallocation will be announced via [Ljósleiðaradeildin](https://www.facebook.com/ljosleidaradeildin) on Facebook prior to the event.

 ## 3.3 Invite Date